MultinetInteractive/eduadmin-booking/new_website/docs/shortcodes.md

 The `hideimages`-attribute will hide the images for course templates, if it was enabled by backend settings.

 The `showimages`-attribute will show the images for course templates, if it was disabled by backend settings.

+The `ondemand`-attribute will determine if you show either courses with planned events, or on demand courses

 * * *